INVENTORY Setup Best Practices

 What is INVENTORY?

-INVENTORY is an inventory management tool built into Clarity Human Services that allows more granular tracking of a community's housing stock, including Sites, Buildings, Unit Configuration Types, Units, and Beds.
+INVENTORY is an inventory management tool built into Clarity Human Services that allows more granular tracking of a community’s housing stock, including Sites, Buildings, Unit Configuration Types (UCTs), Units, and Beds.
 INVENTORY provides dynamic tracking for real-time updates of availability, status, and capacity.
-Eligibility criteria can be used throughout the levels of INVENTORY, allowing for client matching in a more detailed way.
+Eligibility criteria can be used throughout the levels of INVENTORY, enabling more detailed client matching.

 INVENTORY is complex; setting it up for the first time can be tricky.
-Significant planning and decision-making must be completed before beginning the journey.
+Significant planning and decision-making must be completed before the journey begins.
 This article outlines some recommendations and best practices to make the process less intimidating.

 Can INVENTORY Be Used for All Project Types?

-INVENTORY is designed to be used for residential project types, which are those that provide shelter and housing assistance to clients.
+INVENTORY is designed for residential project types that provide shelter and housing assistance to clients.
 The following project types are not included in the INVENTORY model:

 Sites